EUCANCan/variant-extractor/README.md

 | 2     | 321681 | event_1_0 | N   | N]2:421681] | PASS   | SVTYPE=INV | INV                           |
 | 2     | 321682 | event_1_1 | T   | [2:421682[T | PASS   | SVTYPE=INV | INV                           |

-In this case, VariantExtractor converts internally \<INV\> to two entries with bracket notation (one for each breakend pair).
+In this case, VariantExtractor converts internally \<INV\> to two entries with breakend notation (one for each breakend pair).
 Note that the `N` will be replaced with the correct nucleotide if `fasta_ref` is provided to VariantExtractor.

 #### Paired breakends